pkd2512/pkd2512.github.io/src/contents/projects/dodata.md

 ## The Problem

 With the penetration of technology in our lives, people today have a plethora of services at their fingertips (literally!).
 For 2017, the number of smartphone users in India is estimated to cross 300 million.
 This can give access to a huge collection of knowledge available online via smartphones.
-However, it was found that despite the availability of the devices and the desire to learn, many of the individuals were unable to utilise the resources for learning.
+However, it was found that despite the availability of the devices and the desire to learn, many of the individuals were unable to utilize the resources for learning.

 What was needed was a channel that could bridge the following hurdles —